Front or top loader? Seven myths debunked

 If space is tight (less than 65cm, which is the minimum needed for a standard 60cm-wide machine with a few centimetres’ wiggle room), you’ll have no choice but a top loader.
 It’s slim pickings though, as most top loaders are at least as wide as the average front loader.
 They’re also generally deeper and always taller.
 A front loader is best for using space efficiently as it can double as a benchtop or allow a dryer to be conveniently mounted above.

 Front loaders generally take longer, but their cycles are often not as long as stated in the manual (when the load’s small, the programme usually gets shorter automatically).
-For example, Samsung says its 8.5kg WW85K5410WW front loader ($1599, 78%) takes about 278 minutes to complete a “Cotton, Cold, 1400rpm, option+, 3:20 to go” cycle, but our 3.5kg test load took less than half that.
+For example, the manual for one 8.5kg front loader said it would take about 278 minutes to complete a “Cotton, Cold, 1400rpm, option+, 3:20 to go” cycle, but our 3.5kg test load took less than half that.
 Most manmade fabrics are not as robust as cotton so a typical “mixed” cycle is even faster, but if you’re in a hurry, use the “quick” setting.
 Or, you could delay the start and let the machine do its thing while you’re out, then hang your laundry out later.

 Contrary to expectations, not all top loaders are cheap as chips and not all front loaders will burn a hole in your pocket.